HL7/fhir-omop-ig/input/pagecontent/FHIRModifierExtensions.md

 #### OMOP Misinterpretation Risk

-> **⚠ MISINTERPRETATION RISK:** An ETL mapping all listed performers to `provider_id` in `procedure_occurrence` incorrectly attributes the appendectomy to the resident physician, corrupting provider performance analytics, surgical outcome studies, and quality metrics.
+> **MISINTERPRETATION RISK:** An ETL mapping all listed performers to `provider_id` in `procedure_occurrence` incorrectly attributes the appendectomy to the resident physician, corrupting provider performance analytics, surgical outcome studies, and quality metrics.

 #### Correct ETL Disposition